Does sleep affect mental performance?

 During the day, you can actually give your brain a boost.
 Natural energy drinks without caffeine can actually stimulate your brain and improve mental performance.
 This can help you get through rough patches and still perform at your peak when required.
 It is important that you do not drink caffeine towards the end of the night to avoid affecting your sleep.

 Hopefully, you now have a renewed appreciation of the importance of sleep.
 Whilst it is tempting to stay up until the early hours of the morning, chatting with your friends or playing on Xbox Live; your mental performance will suffer as a result.
-If you want to remain fresh and alert, ensure that you get a good nights sleep!
+If you want to remain fresh and alert, ensure that you get a good nights sleep since sleep will affect mental performance!